OfficeDev/Office-Add-in-Commands/README.md

 - **Office Online**: There is no additional setup.
 Please note that support for commands in Office Online for work/school accounts is in preview.

+- **Office for Mac**: See instructions for the [dev preview](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/blob/master/Tools/MacDevPreview.md)

 ### Step 2.
 Create and validate your manifest
 We strongly recommend you to use one of our sample manifests as a starting point, the [Simple example](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/tree/master/Simple) is a good one to get going.
 Once you make it work then you can start making small modifications and test your changes often.
 If you make modifications, use the [Manifest reference](https://msdn.microsoft.com/en-us/library/mt621545) as a guide.
 You can also validate your xml using the following **[XSDs](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/tree/master/Tools/XSD)** and.
 For Office Desktop clients you can also use [Runtime Logging](Tools/RuntimeLogging.md) to debug your manifest.